edrosten/autoconf_tutorial/README.md

 ### Nicer dependencies with --with and --enable

-So if you've mad it this far, you probably noticed that debugging and checking the scripts was a bit of a pain, because you had to edit them to make one of the tests fail then rerun autoconf, then put it back again.
+So if you've made it this far, you probably noticed that debugging and checking the scripts was a bit of a pain, because you had to edit them to make one of the tests fail then rerun autoconf, then put it back again.
 Autoconf provides two methods of configuration.
 They are almost identical in function, but the